 Article 16: Oath of Office

-This article describes that public officials must take an oath to support and defend the “Constitution of the Nation” However, “no person shall be compelled to take an oath or make an affirmation that is contrary to their religion or belief.”
+This article describes that public officials must take an oath to support and defend the “Constitution of the Nation.”
+However, “no person shall be compelled to take an oath or make an affirmation that is contrary to their religion or belief.”
 This language raises the question of what a belief may consist of such that the oath need not be taken.
 The exemption for taking an oath of office undermines the call for the taking of an oath.
-It may have been better to say, “Every public official must carry out the duties of the office faithfully and in compliance with the onstitution and laws of the nation.”
+It may have been better to say, “Every public official must carry out the duties of the office faithfully and in compliance with the constitution and laws of the nation.”

 Article 17: Removal from Office

 Members of the judiciary may be impeached when action is initiated by the president, subject to trial and two-thirds majority of the legislative body.
 The president can be impeached by a trial and a two-thirds majority of the legislative body.
 No power is given to the impeachment of a member of the legislature.
-There are no appeal to the lack of due process from any trial and vote.
+There are no appeals to the lack of due process from any trial and vote.
 In a highly politicized body, and when no appeal is possible outside of the legislative process, this power of removal can become abusive or a means to remove the president or a member of the judiciary for decisions or actions that are unpopular.
 This article also omits any question of impeachment of the vice president.
 In the event of a president’s impeachment, Article 39 requires the vice president to undertake the position of the president.
-This article in light of the other powers given the vice-president is a political time-bomb.
+This article in light of the other powers given the vice-president is a political time bomb.
 The vice-president is given oversight of the Office of Citizenship and Elections (Article 23).
 He is also charged with addressing the unique needs of the Kahiki citizenry (Article 34), those who live outside of Hawai`i.
 Given such powers, the vice-president is placed in a position of great potential confict, not only in overseeing his own and other’s elections but in creating a special relationship with the Kahiki citizenry which may, itself, outnumber the rest of the citizenry, or at least large enough to sway an election or impeachment result.
 As the person to automatically assume the position of the president in the event of the impeachment of the president, the conflict of interest is unavoidable.

 Article 19: Judicial Autonomy

-The judiciary budget is protected from diminishment by the legislature unless it is a government-wide reduction, proportionately applied to the Judiciary.
+The judiciary budget is protected from diminishment by the legislature unless it is a government-wide reduction, proportionately applied to the judiciary.
 Besides budgetary consideration, nothing more is said with regard to judicial autonomy, such as protecting the judicial decisions from political questions, i.e., laws of marriage, divorce, sexual identity, abortion, etc. This idea of budgetary autonomy by the judiciary, or any other agency or branch of government, is an incursion into the legislature’s control over the funds of the government and the executive’s responsibility to oversee the balanced administration of the government.
 One might ask, at what point does this diminishment of executive powers end?
-In the Naʻi Aupuni document, an appointed body of the executive now has independent control over its budget The judiciary should be autonomous over its judicial duties but it should be subject to the same budgetary policies and controls prescribed for the legislative body.
+In the Naʻi Aupuni document, an appointed body of the executive now has independent control over its budget.
+The judiciary should be autonomous over its judicial duties, but it should be subject to the same budgetary policies and controls prescribed for the legislative body.

 Article 23: Elections